Frequently Asked Questions: 2026-27 Scholarship Aid and Educational Financing

 a.)
 Merit, as determined by the Admission Committee.

 b.)
-Financial need, as determined by the applicant’s current Free Application for Federal Student Aid (FAFSA), the Columbia Journalism Scholarship Aid Application, and the CSS Profile Application.
+Financial need, as determined by the applicant’s current Free Application for Federal Student Aid (FAFSA), the Columbia Journalism Scholarship Aid Supplement, and the CSS Profile Application.

 c.)
 Guidelines specified by individual donors.